jruels/automation-dev/labs/tf-remote-state/index.md

 ## Create an S3 bucket
 AWS requires every S3 bucket to have a unique name.
 For this reason, add your initials to the end of the bucket.
 The example below uses `jrs` as the initials.

-For the following steps replace all references to `remote-state-jrs` with your bucket name.
+For the following steps, replace all references to `remote-state-jrs` with your bucket name.

 In the `tf-lab3/learn-terraform-variables` directory create a new file `s3.tf` with the following: